Mick Molloy: Radio

 After The Late Show finished, Molloy developed, again with Martin, the successful Austereo radio programme, Martin/Molloy (1995–98), which produced three ARIA award-winning compilation albums, The Brown Album (1995), Poop Chute (1996) and Eat Your Peas (1998).
 Molloy occasionally appeared with his former D-Generation cohorts on Network Ten's The Panel (1998–2004).

-Molloy hosted another radio show, Tough Love with Mick Molloy (2004–06) on Triple M alongside Robyn Butler and Richard Molloy.
+Molloy hosted another radio show, Tough Love (2004–06) on Triple M alongside Robyn Butler and Richard Molloy.

 In 2011, Molloy returned to radio and to Triple M Melbourne, as a permanent member of The Hot Breakfast.

 He is also appearing daily at 6:50am on Triple M Brisbane's The Grill Team.

 In July 2017, Triple M announced that Molloy would host a new national drive show with Jane Kennedy across the Triple M network in 2018.
 As a result, he transitioned away from The Hot Breakfast and was replaced by Wil Anderson.
 Molloy finished on The Hot Breakfast on 6 October 2017 and debuted on the new show, Kennedy Molloy, the following week.

+In January 2025, Molloy rejoined Triple M Melbourne to front a new breakfast show, Mick in the Morning, with Nick Riewoldt, Titus O’Reily and Rosie Walton.